strigoimort/strigoimort/README.md

 # Hi there, I'm Petrik 👋
 ## About me
 🌱 I’m currently learning Python and JavaScript
-👀 I’m interested in Artificaial Intelligence and Web Development 👯 I’m looking to collaborate as a Data Analyst
+👀 I’m interested in Artificial Intelligence and Web Development
+👯 I’m looking to collaborate as a Data Analyst
 >
 📫 Feel free to reach me at [petriksiano24@gmail.com](mailto:petriksiano24.com)
 🐾 You can also reach me by this [Linktree](https://linktr.ee/petriksiano)